icozbas/icozbas.github.io/_insights/ai-in-sustainment-the-stop-point.md

 There is a massive AI train speeding through defense sustainment right now.
 Every conference has a GenAI panel.
 Every whitepaper has an LLM section.
 Every tender promises “predictive” everything.

-So the question becomes unavoidable: **Is ILS and IPS on this train too?**
+So the question becomes unavoidable: **Are ILS and IPS on this train too?**

 My answer is uncomfortable because I sit on both sides.
 I build models.
 I care about data.
 I want better decisions.
 But I also know the exact station where I need to get off.